Humble Harmony*

 *SLIDING SCALE: is meant to welcome people of diverse backgrounds and economic access.
 Please consider your positionality and choose the sweet spot that is both generous and affordable for you.

-Check out my YouTube channel for more harmony videos, community singalong moments
+Check out my YouTube channel for more harmony videos and community singing moments

-Check out my local community singing events (outdoor singalongs, workshops with songwriters like Sarina Partridge and Coco Love Alcorn)
+Check out my local community singing events (drop-in song circles, workshops with guest songwriters like Luke Wallace and Sarina Partridge, and my occasional participatory performances)

 Join my mailing list for occasional newsletter updates, and follow me on this exciting journey of community songleading!